Midland (band): 2016–present

 In March 2021, Midland released an album titled The Sonic Ranch, which served as the soundtrack for the documentary film on their origin story, focusing on their first recording session at The Sonic Ranch in 2014.
 On July 16, 2021, Midland released their latest EP, The Last Resort, which hit Number 47 on the Billboard Album Sales Chart.
 The band followed the EP with their third studio album titled The Last Resort: Greetings From, released on May 6, 2022.
-They released "Sunrise Tells the Story" as the first single, and the second single was released in late 2022 titled "Longneck Way to Go", with Jon Pardi.
+They released "Sunrise Tells the Story" as the first single, and "Longneck Way to Go" with Jon Pardi as the second single in late 2022.

+Midland released their fourth studio album on September 20, 2024 titled Barely Blue, the album consist of eight songs and was produced by Grammy Award winner Dave Cobb.
+Rolling Stone rated Barely Blue one of the top 30 best country and Americana albums of 2024.
+Vulture.com listed the title track "Lucky Sometimes" as one of the best songs of 2024.
+Midland also released their new cigar line, called the Palomino Longneck, in a special collaboration with Kingsmakers Cigars in late September 2024.